hamzaaldirawi/crwn-ecommerce-w-redux/README.md

   - Setup firebase utils and paste config code to src

-  - Integreated firebase into app, created sign in page with sign in with Google
+  - Integreate firebase into app, created sign in page with sign in with Google

-  - Implemented firebase utils, included ability to store authenticated user
+  - Implement firebase utils, included ability to store authenticated user

   - Install Redux, React Redux, Redux Logger using:
 	```